xonq/mycotools/mycotools/mycotools/lib/README.md

-Default python libraries necessary for MycoTools
+Default python libraries for Mycotools and MycotoolsDB